Jul 31, 2023KatTheGreat rated this title 3 out of 5 stars

 This book is a fierce reminder that Michael Ondaatje will always be a poet before a novelist.
 His story, one of his city of Toronto, is so chalk-full of bizarre imagery, unique dialogue, explicitly intimate encounters, and stunningly…

-however, overall,I personally didn't find it to be a page turner.
+A carefully crafted novel that shines with intelligence. however, overall,I personally didn't find it to be a page turner.
 I wasn't really hooked.
+To be fair, at some chapters I find myself eager to turn the next page.
+This novel…

 I'm not sure if I enjoyed this book or not.
 It was a relatively easy read and interesting enough, but I'm luke warm about it.
 It felt like I was reading a book assigned by an English Lit teacher.
 I also couldn't help getting caught up…